timothysepulvado/fallencode/readme.md

 ## Lead Generation
 Inbound strategies for lead generation require less work for your business, bringing customers directly to your website.

+## Brand Awareness
+Users find your business through paid and organic searches, increasing the search ranking and visibility for your business.

+## Cost Managment
+As the search ranking for your business increases, your advertising costs decrease, and you no longer need to advertise your page.

+# copy right link
+links to legal page.

+# Footer
+Made with ❤️️ by Horiseon